doitintl/CloudBlaster/README.md

 ## Instructions

 ### Prerequisites
 * Install Maven.
 We use it here to run the project, building it if needed, with a single command.
-You could also build the jars and run them separately.
+(You could also build the jars and run them separately.)
-* If you wants to run the tests, install and initialize `gcloud`
+* Install and initialize `gcloud`.
+This tool provides authentication, though  it is used to give commands only in the tests.

 ### Listing the assets
 * Edit `list-filter.yaml` (or another file whose name you will specify on the command line of Lister and Deleter.)